The vast majority of quality inspection services (either through a third-party provider or by the buyer’s staff) takes place in the factory.

-- The working conditions are much better for the inspectors if they don’t need to work in the manufacturer’s premises (sometimes without table or proper lighting).
+- The working conditions are much better for the inspectors if they don’t need to work in the manufacturer’s premises (sometimes without a table or proper lighting).
 It means the job is done better and the results are more reliable.

-- There is no travel for inspectors, so they have a higher productivity (they can check more pieces per day).
+- There is no travel for inspectors, so they have higher productivity (they can check more pieces per day).

-- There is no pressure and no risk of bribery, since the inspectors are not in contact with any supplier or agent.
+- There is no pressure and no risk of bribery since the inspectors are not in contact with any supplier or agent.

 - It is easy to consolidate shipments, to do pick & pack, or to organize different shipments to different countries.
 Asian suppliers often make mistakes in their packaging, because that last step of production is often done in a rush and by untrained workers.

-- The inspectors have the possibility to go more in depth if they find some suspicious issues.
-They don’t have to go and get the 6pm bus back home.
+- The inspectors have the possibility to go more in-depth if they find some suspicious issues.
+They don’t have to go and get the 6 pm bus back home.
 They can even check 100% of the order and sort the defectives out (and re-charge this job to the supplier).

 - It is frequent for a manufacturer to tell the inspector “sorry, you can’t do this test because the equipment is currently under repairing”.
 On a platform, the buyer controls what testing devices are available.